temporalio/edu-interacting-with-workflows-typescript-code/exercises/querying-workflows/README.md

 1. Edit the `workflow.ts` file to handle your Query.
 2. In the `setHandler` method, we already have `orderDetailsQuery` passed in.
 This query will take in a key from the `PizzaOrder` object.
 3. When a Workflow receives the `orderDetailsQuery` along with the key it wants a value of (e.g., address), it should return the value of the input key.
-The details of the shape of the `order` object are in `shared.ts`.
+Locate the details of the shape of the `order` object are in `shared.ts`.
 4. Remove the placeholder return statement and fill in the rest of the function to return the value of the `orderNumber` key from the `PizzaOrder` object.
 5. Don't forget to `JSON.stringify()` the response, because some of the values on the `order` object are JSON.
 6. Save the file.

-## Part C: Create a handle on the Workflow to Query
+## Part C: Create a Handle on the Workflow to Query

 We want to call the `orderDetailsQuery` from the Client.
 After importing the Query, we need to create a handle.